Hakerh400/functional/readme.md

 node example.js -src src.txt -i input.txt -o output.txt
 ```

-The `src.txt` file contains a simple *function()* program that implements BigInt addition.
+The `src.txt` file contains a *functional()* program that implements BigInt addition.
 It reads two integers from the `input.txt` separated by a space, adds them together and saves the resulting number to `output.txt`.